-East Bank of the Cumberland River in Downtown Nashville-Davidson County, TN
+East Bank of the Cumberland River in Downtown Nashville-Davidson County, TN of public facilities 0 3/1

 Work concluded on the Bank Stabilization project.
 All sheet piles have been driven, the rock anchors have been installed and secured, and the concrete cap has been poured.
 The riverbank has been restored using gabion baskets, rip rap, gravel and topsoil.
 Landscaping and grass seed have been placed to assist with erosion prevention.
 The project is 100% completed.